muhammadsaad5619-hub/Memory-Matching-Game/README.md

 # Memory-Matching-Game
 A simple Memory Matching Game built with HTML, CSS, and JavaScript (jQuery).
 The game challenges players to match pairs of emojis in the fewest moves and shortest time possible.
 A simple Memory Matching Game built with HTML, CSS, and JavaScript (jQuery).
 The game challenges players to match pairs of emojis in the fewest moves and shortest time possible.
+# Play the Game

+Click the link below to play the game directly in your browser:

+Play Memory Matching Game
 # Features

 16 cards (8 pairs of emojis) randomly shuffled every game